 Voters in the Dallas County part of Clive approved LOSST in 2017, which means currently the sales tax rate in the western half of the city is 7% and in the eastern half it’s 6%.
 If voters approve LOSST in August, the sales tax rate will be the same throughout Clive.

 Voters in Des Moines, West Des Moines, and Windsor Heights approved LOSST this spring.
-Starting July 1st, Clive residents who shop in these cities will pay the tax, but the revenue will only come back to the Clive if voters approve LOSST.
+As of July 1st, Clive residents who shop in these cities have been paying the tax, but the revenue will only come back to Clive if voters approve LOSST.
 If voters do not approve LOSST, the revenue will go to the cities in Polk County that have passed it.

 Approximately 48% of the sales taxes collected in Clive are paid by people visiting the City.